 Tangzhong

-- Place the flour and milk in a small saucepan.
-Whisk together with a balloon whisk, on a medium heat until it thickens and bubbles.
-Remove from the heat and pour into a bowl and cover.
-Once it’s cooled to room temperature, it’s ready to use.
+- To make the tangzhong, Place the flour and milk in a small saucepan.
+Briskly mix eith a small balloon whisk, on a medium heat until it thickens and bubbles.
+Continue to cook for a few seconds.
+Remove from the heat, using a rubber spatular, scrape all the tangzhong into a bowl and cover.
+Once cooled to room temperature, it’s ready to use.

 Enriched Dough

-- Cover and place in the fridge to prove for up to 14 hours or prove at room for 30-45 minutes or until it's doubled in size.
+- Cover and place in the fridge to prove for up to 14 hours or prove at room temperature for 50-60 minutes or until it's doubled in size.

 Filling